realA10001986/Time-Circuits-Display/README.md

 #### How to set the Real Time Clock (RTC):

 Adjusting the RTC is useful if you can't use NTP for time keeping, and really helpful when using GPS.
 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.
 Note: The time you entered will be overwritten if/when the device has access to authoritative time such as via NTP or GPS.
-For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the [Config Portal](#the-config-portal).
+For DST (daylight saving) and GPS, it is essential that you first set the correct time zone in the [Config Portal](#the-config-portal).

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "SET RTC" is displayed and the *Present Time* display shows a date and time